tguptaMT/NYC_Restaurant_Finder/README.md

 __Company:__ Insight Data Science
 __Location:__ Toronto

-* _This project was part of the weekend Data Science Challenge at the Insight Data Science in Toronto, ON._
+* _This project was part of the weekend Data Science Challenge at the Insight Data Science in Toronto, ON_*
+__Total Time spent: 4 hours__

 ![TOPicks Pipeline](img/NYC_RF-intro.png)